 - Facilitating the exposure of corruption, and

 ACCU’s strategic direction is based on its core values that form the basis for all its operations and these shall be upheld in all that it does.
 Those values are:

-- Transparency: ACCU is open at all times in dealing with all partners in the fight against corruption; it documents its operations and freely disseminates them to the public as and when required.
+- Transparency: ACCU is open at all times in dealing with all partners in the fight against corruption; she documents her operations and freely disseminates them to the public as and when required.

-- Accountability: ACCU takes full responsibility for its actions and is always answerable to the civil society and to its partners.
+- Accountability: ACCU takes full responsibility for her actions and is always answerable to the civil society and to her partners.

-ACCU’s theory of Change
+ACCU’s theory of Change:

 The ACCU’s theory of change is premised on the fact that corruption is a vice that poses detrimental effects ranging from threats to stability and security of societies, undermines the institutional values of democracy, ethics and justice as well as jeopardising sustainable development and the rule of law.

 ACCU believes that effective and sustainable development requires accountability spaces and a critical mass through which civil society organisations and citizens exercise their rights and responsibilities to engage duty bearers to be responsible and committed to the attainment of Uganda’s National Development Plan (NDP) and it successful implementation.

 ACCU further believes that citizens and civil society organisations require skills, knowledge, conviction, attitudes, confidence and methods of effectively preventing and fighting corruption in order to build strong accountability constituencies.